adampbeardsley/adampbeardsley.github.io/about.md

 In summer of 2015 I joined the Low-frequency Cosmology (LoCo) group at Arizona State University’s School of Earth and Space Exploration (SESE).
 It was an interesting and exciting department to be a part of — it’s a mix of astronomers, geophysicists, and engineers.

-In Fall 2020, amid the Covid pandemic, I started as an assistant professor as Winona State.
+In Fall 2020, amid the Covid pandemic, I started as an assistant professor at Winona State.
 It's certainly been a hectic start to the new job, but the department has been very welcoming supportive as I get my feet under myself.
 I'm hoping to be back on campus soon to see the students more often.